 Writing in 1906, the American composer John Phillip Sousa expressed grave concerns about what he termed the "menace of mechanical music."
 According to Sousa, the advent of devices like the player piano and the phonograph threatened to remove "the human skill, intelligence, and soul" from music and reduce it to little more than "a mathematical system of megaphones, wheels, cogs, disks, and cylinders."
 More than a century later, musicians and audiences today have embraced musical technology in ways that would have been inconceivable in Sousa's time.
 How did the introduction of such technologies transform musical culture at the turn of the twentieth century?
 And how has the subsequent development of new musical technologies changed the way people both produce and listen to music?
 Through the examination of a diverse range of literature, films, archival materials, and sound recordings, this course will explore the complex and continually evolving relationship between music and technology -- from the primitive phonograph introduced by Thomas Edison in 1877 to vibrant culture of digital sampling, MP3s, and Auto-Tune of the present day.

-Edmond Johnson (Core)
+Edmond Johnson (Core Program)

 CSP60 THE DEMOCRATIC IMAGINATION.